Sustainable Product Design and the Circular Economy

 Sustainable product design

+These are additional considerations to those required for a circular economy.
 For a circular economy to actually emerge, products must meet many requirements, including:

 • Raw material is in compliance with environmental and social criteria